hopperfund/events/index.md

 Most communities are willing to help if you ask early in your process, whether that's taking a look over your plans to see if there's any obvious red-flags, or by helping you with outreach to access a more diverse speaker set.

-> Some of these people are asked for help a lot, and generally most people expect this to be free.
+> Some of these people are asked for help a lot, and generally most organisers expect this to be free.
 Consider offering to recompense them in some way.

 ###Think about ticketing